Great Escape Charter Company, Kimberley, Western Australia © The Great Escape Charter Company

 Boutique luxury: True North Adventure Cruises

 True North Adventure Cruises have been operating for over 30 years, offering tours that promise intimate views and up-close encounters.
 The multimillion-dollar vessel, True North, hosts 36 people, retaining a boutique feel while offering a five-star hotel-style experience.
 An on-board helicopter whisks guests over waterfalls, islands and cliff edges.
-There are shorter, seven day cruises, longer, 14 day events and specialist expeditions focusing on waterfalls or fishing.
+There are shorter, seven-day cruises, longer, 14-day events and specialist expeditions focusing on coast and coral.

 Barefoot luxury: The Great Escape Charter Company

 Family-owned and run, The Great Escape Charter Company has a 26 metre (85 foot) luxury catamaran that caters to just 14 guests, with six crew (including an excellent chef) attending to their every need.
 Each room has a queen bed, flat screen TV and private bathroom.
 Importantly, a helicopter sits on the roof, providing access to hard-to-reach places.
 There's also a spa on the front deck and wi-fi.

 Big boat comforts: Silversea Cruises

 Silversea Cruises' newly refurbished vessel, Silver Discoverer, delivers the ultimate in big boat luxury.
 For the 120 passengers on board, all rooms have butler service and ocean views.
 There are lounges, a pool and poolside grill, a sundeck, two gyms and even a beauty centre.
 Zodiac boats ferry guests to terrestrial sites, fishing spots and narrow waterways.
 Helicopter excursions to places such as the four-tiered Mitchell Falls can be arranged and a flight to the Bungle Bungles is included.
 Historians, naturalists and geologists travel on board.

 Eco-adventure: Kimberley Expeditions and Eco Abrolhos

 While almost all Kimberley cruises include a respectful appreciation for the environment, Kimberley Expeditions and Eco Abrolhos each offer a special focus.
 Both vessels are stable catamarans with shallow drafts, allowing them to nose right under waterfalls, meaning less jumping in and out of Zodiac boats to see things.
 Both are owned and run by passionate couples who have been in the region for years and aim to tread lightly on the extraordinary nature they visit.
 On one of these cruises and you'll be joined by no more than about 38 other passengers, ensuring intimacy and camaraderie.